 One of the best ways to see a city when you first arrive is to either walk around yourself or go on a free walking tour.
 I used to favour the former, but recently I have begun doing the latter.

-Walking tours allow you to get to grip with a city and find out where everything is.
+Walking tours allow you to get to grips with a city and find out where everything is.
 While you can do this yourself, you are missing out on the expertise a tour guide brings.

 They can let you know about the history of Munich, which you will struggle to discover by yourself.
 Often, you will learn about the best spots in the city too, such as where to eat and where to get a coffee.